LSELawReview/blog/_posts/2019-09-01-afghanistan-towards-wider-interests-justice.md

 <br>

 <a class="reference" id="1" href="#inline1">[1]</a>
-*Situation in the Islamic Republic of Afghanistan (Decision on the Authorisation of an Investigation)* ICC-02/17 (12 April 2019)
+*Situation in the Islamic Republic of Afghanistan (Decision on the Authorisation of an Investigation)* ICC-02/17 (12 April 2019).

 <a class="reference" id="2" href="#inline2">[2]</a>
-Situation in the *Islamic Republic of Afghanistan (Request for Authorisation of an Investigation)* ICC-02/17 (20 November 2017) [273]
+Situation in the *Islamic Republic of Afghanistan (Request for Authorisation of an Investigation)* ICC-02/17 (20 November 2017) [273].

 <a class="reference" id="3" href="#inline3">[3]</a>
-Dov Jacobs, ‘Some extra thoughts on why the ICC Pre-Trial Chamber acted ultra vires in using the “interests of justice” to not open an investigation in Afghanistan’ (Spreading the Jam, 12 April 2019) <https://dovjacobs.com/2019/04/12/some-extra-thoughts-on-why-the-icc-pre-trial-chamber-acted-ultra-vires-in-using-the-interests-of-justice-to-not-open-an-investigation-in-afghanistan/> accessed 12 August 2019
+Dov Jacobs, ‘Some extra thoughts on why the ICC Pre-Trial Chamber acted ultra vires in using the “interests of justice” to not open an investigation in Afghanistan’ (Spreading the Jam, 12 April 2019) <https://dovjacobs.com/2019/04/12/some-extra-thoughts-on-why-the-icc-pre-trial-chamber-acted-ultra-vires-in-using-the-interests-of-justice-to-not-open-an-investigation-in-afghanistan/> accessed 12 August 2019.

 <a class="reference" id="4" href="#inline4">[4]</a>
-Rome Statute of the International Criminal Court (Rome Statute), art 17
+Rome Statute of the International Criminal Court (Rome Statute), art 17.

 <a class="reference" id="5" href="#inline5">[5]</a>
-Rome Statute, art 15(3)
+Rome Statute, art 15(3).

 <a class="reference" id="6" href="#inline6">[6]</a>
-Rome Statute, art 53
+Rome Statute, art 53.

 <a class="reference" id="7" href="#inline7">[7]</a>
-*Afghanistan* (n 1) [87]
+*Afghanistan* (n 1) [87].

 <a class="reference" id="8" href="#inline8">[8]</a>
-ibid [91]
+ibid [91].

 <a class="reference" id="9" href="#inline9">[9]</a>
-ibid [92]-[93]
+ibid [92]-[93].

 <a class="reference" id="10" href="#inline10">[10]</a>
-ibid [94]
+ibid [94].

 <a class="reference" id="11" href="#inline11">[11]</a>
-ibid [95]
+ibid [95].

 <a class="reference" id="12" href="#inline12">[12]</a>
-ibid [96]
+ibid [96].

 <a class="reference" id="13" href="#inline13">[13]</a>
-ibid
+ibid.

 <a class="reference" id="14" href="#inline14">[14]</a>
-*Afghanistan* (n 2) [273]
+*Afghanistan* (n 2) [273].

 <a class="reference" id="15" href="#inline15">[15]</a>
-The doctrine of superior responsibility as per Rome Statute art 28(b) states that “a superior shall be criminally responsible for crimes within the jurisdiction of the Court committed by subordinates under his or her effective authority and control, as a result of his or her failure to exercise control properly over such subordinates”
+The doctrine of superior responsibility as per Rome Statute art 28(b) states that “a superior shall be criminally responsible for crimes within the jurisdiction of the Court committed by subordinates under his or her effective authority and control, as a result of his or her failure to exercise control properly over such subordinates”.

 <a class="reference" id="16" href="#inline16">[16]</a>
-*Afghanistan* (n 1) [277]-[278]
+*Afghanistan* (n 1) [277]-[278].

 <a class="reference" id="17" href="#inline17">[17]</a>
-Committee against Torture ‘Concluding observations on the second periodic report of Afghanistan’ CAT/C/AFG/CO/2 (12 June 2017) AFG-OTP-0006-3144, 3
+Committee against Torture ‘Concluding observations on the second periodic report of Afghanistan’ CAT/C/AFG/CO/2 (12 June 2017) AFG-OTP-0006-3144, 3.

 <a class="reference" id="18" href="#inline18">[18]</a>
-UNAMA/OHCHR ‘Treatment of Conflict-Related Detainees in Afghanistan: Preventing Torture and Ill-treatment under the Anti-Torture Law’ (April 2019) 26
+UNAMA/OHCHR ‘Treatment of Conflict-Related Detainees in Afghanistan: Preventing Torture and Ill-treatment under the Anti-Torture Law’ (April 2019) 26.

 <a class="reference" id="19" href="#inline19">[19]</a>
-*Afghanistan* (n 2) [290]
+*Afghanistan* (n 2) [290].

 <a class="reference" id="20" href="#inline20">[20]</a>
-ibid [296]
+ibid [296].

 <a class="reference" id="21" href="#inline21">[21]</a>
-ibid [305]
+ibid [305].

 <a class="reference" id="22" href="#inline22">[22]</a>
-ibid [330]
+ibid [330].

 <a class="reference" id="23" href="#inline23">[23]</a>
-*Afghanistan* (n 1) [94]
+*Afghanistan* (n 1) [94].

 <a class="reference" id="24" href="#inline24">[24]</a>
-See the discussion on the wide construction of the interests of justice determination later in this paper, and its relation to the non-derogatory nature of *jus cogens* norms
+See the discussion on the wide construction of the interests of justice determination later in this paper, and its relation to the non-derogatory nature of *jus cogens* norms.

 <a class="reference" id="25" href="#inline25">[25]</a>
-Sharon A Williams, ‘Article 17: Issues of Admissibility’ in Otto Triffterer (ed) *Commentary on the Rome Statute of the International Criminal Court: Observers’ Notes, Article by Article* (Baden-Baden: Nomos Verlagsgesellschaft, 1999) 383, 384
+Sharon A Williams, ‘Article 17: Issues of Admissibility’ in Otto Triffterer (ed) *Commentary on the Rome Statute of the International Criminal Court: Observers’ Notes, Article by Article* (Baden-Baden: Nomos Verlagsgesellschaft, 1999) 383, 384.

 <a class="reference" id="26" href="#inline26">[26]</a>
 M Bergsmo, O Bekou & A Jones, ‘Complementarity after Kampala: Capacity Building and the ICC’s Legal Tools’ (2010) 2 GoJIL 791